aurora-js/aurora/README.md

 cd my-app
 ```

-And, YEAY your project is created successfully, for check run your project  you can run this command :
+And, YEAY your project is created successfully, for check your project  you can run this command :
 ```
 node ./app.js
 ```